brigand/glint/README.md

-clint is a friendly tool for creating commits in the [commitlint] style.
+glint is a friendly tool for creating commits in the [commitlint] style.

 [commitlint]: https://github.com/conventional-changelog/commitlint